christran85-cyber/enterprise-security-operations-lab/docs/phase-04-wazuh-siem.md

 sudo systemctl restart wazuh-dashboard
 ```

-Only the dashboard service was restarted instead of rebooting the entire Wazuh server.
+Only the affected dashboard service was restarted instead of rebooting the entire Wazuh server.

-This helped recover the web interface while leaving the remaining security platform components operational.

 ---

-## 📋 Service Validation Reference
+## 📋 Command Reference

 | Purpose | Command |
 |---|---|